 It will become quite mushy as it cookes and gets softer.

 2. Meanwhile, simmer the thick coconut milk with the sugar and salt on very low flame…

 3. Add this to the cooked rice

 4. Keep covered for 15-30 mins until the rice has fully absorbed the coconut milk mixture.

 You can check for sweetness at this time and add more sugar if needed.

 That’s it!
-Serve the rice warm with chilled mango pieces with some drizzling of coconut cream on top (if using) and some sesame seeds.
+Serve the rice warm with chilled mango pieces with some drizzling of coconut cream on top (if using) and some sesame seeds or roasted mung beans.